-In an effort to support communities to complete maintenance and construction projects this construction season, the Massachusetts Department of Transportation announced yesterday that it will begin to accept, review and approve project requests from municipalities in advance of the legislation’s final passage.
+In an effort to help communities complete road and bridge maintenance projects this construction season, the Massachusetts Department of Transportation announced on July 29 that it will begin to accept, review and approve project requests from municipalities in advance of the signing of a transportation bond bill.

-This year’s transportation bond bill is expected to be approved by the Senate on Thursday.
-The bond bill proposes an historic 50% increase to base Chapter 90 funding, elevating annual program dollars to $300 million for fiscal 2026.
-Of this funding, $200 million would be distributed based on the Chapter 90 formula and $100 million based on road miles.
+The bond bill proposes an historic 50% increase to base Chapter 90 funding, elevating the program to $300 million for fiscal 2026.
+Of this funding, $200 million would be distributed based on the Chapter 90 traditional formula and $100 million based on road miles.

-In addition to the anticipated transportation bond bill authorization, the tranche of funding available to communities includes an additional $80 million supplemental appropriation that was recently approved through a fiscal 2025 surplus surtax supplement budget bill.
-The law required half the appropriation to be distributed based on the Chapter 90 formula and half based on road miles.
+Communities will also receive an additional $80 million appropriation that was included in a recently signed fiscal 2025 surplus surtax supplement budget, which calls for half of that appropriation to be distributed based on the Chapter 90 formula and half based on road miles.

-Importantly, MassDOT has indicated that reimbursements for approved projects using fiscal 2026 funding will not be processed until both the transportation bond bill and forthcoming bond terms bill have been approved by the legislature and signed by the Governor.
+Reimbursements for approved projects using fiscal 2026 funding will not be processed, however, until both the transportation bond bill and a forthcoming bond terms bill have been approved by the Legislature and signed by the governor, according to MassDOT.

 Written by